Guidelines to help you choose your Plane's Power System:

 need much more power, e.g. > 200 W/kg (90 W/lb).
 This is assuming a motor efficiency of about 75%.

 For a given input power, the higher the motor efficiency, the more power it delivers at its shaft.
-For instance, a motor with 70%
+For instance, a motor

-Estimated Performance (Sports Plane) From Power/Weight: To Power/Weight:
+Estimated Performance: From Power/Weight: To Power/Weight:

 Watts / lb Watts / kg